andyaiken/skirmish/docs/encounter.md

 ## Using an action

-* Select targets (self / allies / opponents, within range of weapon / implement, cannot target opponents whose Stealth beats your Perception)
+* Select targets (self / allies / enemies, floor squares, wall squares, within range of weapon / implement, cannot target enemies whose Hidden beats your Senses)
 * Apply initial effects
 * If attack:
   * If requires weapon, and Unreliable weapon, roll Unreliable; if 10 or over, attack ends